-What are Adjectives?
+What Are Adjectives?

 Adjectives are words that describe nouns.
 Specifically, adjectives describe the action, state or quality that nouns refer to.
 Descriptive adjectives are the largest class of the three most prominent types of adjectives.
 The other two main types being quantitative and demonstrative adjectives.
 Let's look at all three to see how they are different.

 An Organized List of Descriptive Adjectives

 Compound adjectives are created when two words are combined to create a descriptive adjective.
 The two words are typically connected with a hyphen.
-The following table provides some common examples of compound adjectives:
+The table provides some common examples of compound adjectives.

 A number of adjectives are derived from proper nouns.
 Nations, regions and religions are common qualities described by proper adjectives.
 Because they are derived from proper nouns, proper adjectives are always capitalized.
 See a few different examples of proper adjectives.

 Putting Adjectives in Order

 In addition, adjectives are usually arranged in a sentence from those that are more general in scope to those that are more specific.
-For example, "The big, Egyptian mask hung on the wall," is preferable to "The Egyptian, big mask hung on the wall," and "The blue, silken curtains are perfect in the bedroom," is preferable to "The silken, blue curtains are perfect in the bedroom."
+For example, "The big, Egyptian mask hung on the wall" is preferable to "The Egyptian, big mask hung on the wall," and "The blue, silken curtains are perfect in the bedroom," is preferable to "The silken, blue curtains are perfect in the bedroom."

 Writers and speakers can refer to a list of descriptive adjectives for ideas on how to better explain the action, state or quality that a noun in a sentence refers to.
 Understanding that there are three main types of descriptive adjectives can provide further insight into how these important words can be used.